 Washington has several unique bookstores that offer a selection of mainstream bestsellers and more eclectic titles, food and drink, and a variety of book talks and signings.
 In Dupont Circle, stop by Kramerbooks & Afterwords Cafe.
 Further up Connecticut Avenue, check out the famed Politics and Prose or visit Busboys and Poets at their U Street or Mount Vernon Triangle locations.Continue to 11 of 11 below.

 Pamper Yourself at a Day Spa

-Spending the day at a spa can be a great way to cheer yourself up on a gloomy day.
-Enjoy a wide range of services including massage, facials, manicures, pedicures, aromatherapy, hydrotherapy, skin treatments and much more.
-See a guide to the Best Day Spas in Washington DC.
+Spending the day at a spa is a welcome way to cheer yourself up on a gloomy day.
+Enjoy a wide range of services that include massage, facials, manicures, pedicures, aromatherapy, hydrotherapy, and skin treatments.